Yelp/elastalert/docs/source/ruletypes.rst

 Arbitrary Jira fields:

-ElastAlert supports setting any arbitrary JIRA field that your jira issue supports.
+ElastAlert supports setting any arbitrary Jira field that your Jira issue supports.
 For example, if you had a custom field, called "Affected User", you can set it by providing that field name in ``snake_case`` prefixed with ``jira_``.
 These fields can contain primitive strings or arrays of strings.
-Note that when you create a custom field in your JIRA server, internally, the field is represented as ``customfield_1111``.
+Note that when you create a custom field in your Jira server, internally, the field is represented as ``customfield_1111``.
 In elastalert, you may refer to either the public facing name OR the internal representation.

-In addition, if you would like to use a field in the alert as the value for a custom JIRA field, use the field name plus a # symbol in front.
-For example, if you wanted to set a custom JIRA field called "user" to the value of the field "username" from the match, you would use the following.
+In addition, if you would like to use a field in the alert as the value for a custom Jira field, use the field name plus a # symbol in front.
+For example, if you wanted to set a custom Jira field called "user" to the value of the field "username" from the match, you would use the following.

 Example::